Transport Reversible Jump Proposals: CONDITIONAL TRANSPORT PROPOSALS

-The target $\pi$ is then the posterior distribution over the set of models and regression coefficients defined using Bayes' Theorem.
+The target distribution $\pi$ is then the posterior distribution over the set of models and regression coefficients, obtained via Bayes' Theorem.

-We consider simulated data consisting of 80 observations.
-The covariates of the model were simulated independently from a standard normal distribution.
-The data was simulated from the model $k=(1,1,0,0)$ where the first half was generated using $\v \theta_k = (1,1)$ and the second half was simulated using $\v \theta_k=(6,1)$ and the residuals were simulated from a normal distribution with mean zero and variance 25.
-We made this choice to induce challenging multi-modal features in the resulting posterior.
-See the supplementary materials for visualisations of the pathological posterior behaviour.
+The dataset for the example was simulated from the model $k=(1,1,0,0)$, which has corresponding parameters $\v \theta_k = (\beta_0,\beta_1)$.
+We simulated half of the observations of the response using $(\beta_0, \beta_1) = (1,1)$ and half using $(\beta_0,\beta_1)=(6,1)$.
+This choice was made to induce further challenging multi-modal features in the resulting posterior.
+The elements of the matrix $\m X$ were simulated independently from a standard normal distribution, and the elements of the residual vector $\epsilon$ were simulated from a normal distribution with a mean of zero and a variance of 25.
+See the supplementary material for visualizations of the multimodal posterior behavior.
 The design of each proposal is as follows.
-The ``standard'' proposal adopts the {\em independent auxiliary variable} method of \cite{brooks_efficient_2003}, which is equivalent to using the augmented target \eqref{eq:refaugtarget} where $\nu$ is the prior distribution for $\beta_i$, i.e. $\mathcal{N}(0,10^2)$.
-The standard proposals are deterministic in the sense that no auxiliary variables are drawn, but rather the $i^{\rm th}$ block of parameters is reinstated when $k_i=1$.
-The TRJ affine and RQMA-NF proposals apply Algorithm \ref{algo:TRJ} with approximate affine and RQMA-NF TMs respectively trained on samples from the conditional target distributions.
+The ``standard'' proposal adopts the {\em independent auxiliary variable} method of \cite{brooks_efficient_2003}, which is equivalent to using the augmented target \eqref{eq:refaugtarget} where $\nu$ is the prior distribution for $\beta_i$, i.e., $\mathcal{N}(0,10^2)$.
+The standard proposals are deterministic in the sense that no auxiliary variables are drawn, but rather the $i^{\rm th}$ block of parameters is reinstated to its previous value when $k_i=1$.
+The TRJ affine and RQMA-NF proposals apply Algorithm \ref{algo:TRJ} with approximate affine, and RQMA-NF TMs respectively trained on samples from the conditional target distributions.
 The CTRJ proposal adopts the augmented target \eqref{eq:refaugtarget} where $\nu$ is set to the reference univariate density as described in Section \ref{sec:cnfrj}, and proceeds as per Algorithm \ref{algo:ctrj}.
-The empirical performance of each proposal is examined for training and test sets of various sizes for each conditional target distribution.
-The Bayes Factors are estimated via application of the MBE.
-Figure \ref{fig:vs_bbe} visualizes the variability of the $k=(1,1,1,1)$ model probability estimate using the same approach as in Section \ref{sec:fa}, but with conditional posteriors of sizes $N=2\times1000$ and $N=2\times8000$ sampled from a single SMC pass before being split evenly into training and test sets, and using one MBE pass per training/test set for a total of 80 sets.
+The empirical performance of each proposal is examined for training and evaluation sets via the BBE.
+The number of training and evaluation samples was kept the same, and we considered both $N=500$ and $N=4000$ sampled from a single SMC run.
+The process of training the flow and estimation of model probability via BBE was repeated eighty times.